Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Discussion

 \subsection{Regolith Retention \& Loss}

-Once formed and throughout its evolution, the regolith layer of an asteroid is subject to processes that may remove material from the object.
-The discovery of and categorization of active asteroids---those which are observed to exhibit mass-loss---has been a recent focus of study.
-Several potential mechanisms can conceivably remove regolith from the surface of asteroids. \citet{Jewitt12} reviews such mechanisms, which include impact, centrifugal (inertial), and electrostatic ejection.
-Depending on the physical properties of an asteroid and its orbital location, each of these processes may or may not be effective.
-Additionally, the effects that each has on altering the grain size distribution of a regolith may be different.
-Observations of active asteroids provide important knowledge about the nature of ejection mechanisms.
+The discovery and characterization of active asteroids---those which are observed to exhibit mass-loss---is direct evidence that asteroids are subject to processes that remove regolith from their surface.
+Several potential mechanisms have been proposed and some remain as only potential explanations the activity. \citet{Jewitt12} reviews such mechanisms, which include impact, centrifugal (inertial), and electrostatic ejection.
+The OSIRIS-REx cameras directly observed particle ejection from Bennu's surface, which \citet{Lauretta_etal19} posited were caused by thermal fracturing, volatile dehydration, or meteoroid impacts.
+Other plausible particle ejection mechanisms such as electrostatic charging were ruled out for Bennu but may act on other objects' surfaces.
+Depending on the physical properties of an asteroid and its orbital location, all of these processes may or may not be relevant or efficient.
+We also note that each mechanism may alter asteroid surfaces in different ways because their effectiveness is dependent on the grain size.

-In addition to mechanically weathering regolith, the process of multiple meteoroid impacts may also \emph{remove} regolith grains from an asteroid surface.
-Energy from a meteoroid impact upon an asteroid surface is partly transferred to individual regolith grains, resulting in a velocity distribution that depends on the size of the grains.
-Ejecta grains traveling at a velocity that exceeds the escape velocity of the object are permanently ejected from the surface.
-The other factors, impactor mass and target mass, thus can be varied in order to predict the mass fraction of ejecta that is retained as a function of velocity (\autoref{eq:massvel}).
-In any case, smaller regolith particles are more likely than larger particles/boulders to be removed through impact ejection.
+In addition to generating regolith, meteoroid impacts may also \emph{remove} regolith grains from an asteroid surface.
+As noted above, the energy from a meteoroid impact upon an asteroid surface is partly transferred to individual regolith grains, resulting in a velocity distribution that varies with grain size \citep{Takasawa_etal11}.
+As remarked by \citet{Lauretta_etal19}, high energy impacts into asteroid surfaces (large impactor mass and/or velocity) do not produce ejecta, but instead partition their energy into modifying the target material \citep[e.g.][]{Fiege_etal19}.
+The smallest regolith particles have higher velocities and are thus the most likely to be ejected.
+The upper size limit for particle ejection depends on factors such as the impactor mass and target mass (\autoref{eq:massvel}).
+These variables can take on a wide range of values varied in order to predict the mass fraction of ejecta that is retained as a function of velocity.
+The active asteroids (596) Scheila ($D_\mathit{eff} \sim 113\km$) and P/2010 R2 (La Sagra) ($D_\mathit{eff} \sim 1.4\km$) are suspected to have been subject to impact-induced mass loss due to their single and sudden brightening events \citep{Jewitt12}.